hugoferreira/hugoferreira.github.com/_posts/2017-01-25-Exercises-In-Program-Design-By-Calculation.md

 ---

-Provide the *total* proof for the following specification.
-Underline the chose invariant, variant and loop pre-condition.
+Provide the *total* proof for the following specification:

 > $[n≥0 ∧ d>0]$ <br>
 > ```q:=0;